lppedd/vscode-tips/maintainable-extensions.md

 And undoubtedly, the JavaScript environment allows developers to iterate fast.

-This is all nice and cool at the very beginning, in the "Hello World" situation where the extension's contribution are relatively low in quantity and mostly do not have to cooperate.
+This is all nice and cool at the very beginning, in the "Hello World" situation where the extension's contributions are relatively low in quantity and mostly do not have to cooperate.
 However, as soon as we start registering multiple commands, multiple tree providers or custom editors, the situation changes rapidly.
 We begin to see new top-level functions spawning everywhere, increasingly deep